 With regard to our publicly funded institutions, the Chamber advocates a sustained, long-term program of higher education investment, reform and innovation - embodied in state law - to ensure affordable access for students and to generate strong economic activity, revenue growth for the County and lower social service costs.
 Overall funding for public higher education institutions remains inadequate to fully address the workforce development needs of our region.
-The Chamber opposes any action to cap tuition increases as that will only exacerbate the funding reductions, forcing the institutions to limit class offerings and rely more on tuition from out-of-state-students, which would result in less space for instate students at our Virginia schools.
+The Chamber opposes any action to mandate cap tuition increases.
 The Chamber believes that each institution must be provided the flexibility to address any fiscal shortages by balancing the needs of mission-critical activities against student affordability.

+Tuition Grant and COLA:

 The Chamber continues to support sufficient Tuition Assistance Grant funding, both for undergraduate and graduate students, and notes that a periodic Cost of Living (COLA) adjustment for college and university employees should occur more regularly than in recent years.